sanjaybh/aircode_api_shopping/examples/siri-gpt/README.md

 - [GitHub Issues](https://github.com/aircodelabs/aircode/issues): Report bugs and errors you encounter while using AirCode.
 - [Discord](https://discord.com/invite/XrMVdYdEuY): Join our Discord community to chat with other users, get help, and share your experiences with AirCode.
 - [Email Support](https://docs.aircode.io/help): Reach out to our team directly for assistance through email.

-## What's more

-Step-by-step tutorials for integrating ChatGPT with iOS Siri, Slack.
-Including all source code and free hosting. -> See [https://docs.aircode.io/chatgpt/](https://docs.aircode.io/chatgpt/)